Chinyere3699/TAXEASE_-Nigeria-Tax-Calculator/user-guide.md

 # 16. Disclaimer

-TaxEase provides tax estimates based on information supplied by users and applicable tax rules configured within the platform.
+Taxease provides tax estimates based on information supplied by users and applicable tax rules configured within the platform.

 The results generated are intended for informational purposes only and should not be considered legal, accounting, financial, or professional tax advice.